erjosito/ansible-azure-lab/README.md

 git clone git://github.com/erjosito/ansible-azure-lab
 ```

-**Step 4.** Lastly, you need to create a new file in the directory `~/.azure` (create it if it does not exist), using the credentials generated in the previous sections.
+**Step 4.** Lastly, we need to configure authentication for Ansible, so that it can talk to the Azure API.
+You can see more about how to authenticate to Azure [here](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html).
+In this example we will store the credentials in a file, but for a production environment (or when invoking Ansible in CI/CD pipelines) environment variables are probably preferred.
+We will create a new file in the directory `~/.azure` (create it if it does not exist), using the credentials generated in the previous sections.
 The filename is `~/.azure/credentials`.

 ```
 mkdir ~/.azure